zenmetsu/docker_factorio_server/README.md

 Set the RCON password in the `rconpw` file.
 A random password is generated if `rconpw` doesn't exist.

-To change the password stop the server, modify `rconpw`, and restart the server.
+To change the password, stop the server, modify `rconpw`, and restart the server.

-To "disable" RCON don't expose port 27015, i.e. start the server with `-p 34197:34197/udp` instead of `-P`.
-RCON still runs, but nobody is able to connect to it.
+To "disable" RCON don't expose port 27015, i.e. start the server without `-p 27015:27015/tcp`.
+RCON is still running, but nobody can to connect to it.

 # Container Details